Your Cart is empty

 Chuck Berry, It’s A Beautiful Day, the Amboy Dukes, Stephen Stills, and others performed throughout the evenings, while festival-goers spent their days scoring drugs, seeking shelter from the intense heat, scavenging for food, or risking the deadly current of the cool Atchafalaya River.

-In addition to the crippling legal quagmire surrounding the festival, rumors of police brutality and a number of accidents, including the drowning deaths of at least four people, have understandably rather negatively influenced public perception and memory of the Celebration of Life.
+In addition to the crippling legal quagmire surrounding the festival, rumours of police brutality and a number of accidents, including the drowning deaths of at least four people, have understandably rather negatively influenced public perception and memory of the Celebration of Life.

 While there were a lot of no shows, the confirmed list of bands that played still shows a good turn out by festival regular acts and from a musical point of view, it looks very strong.